SDU-eScience/UCloud-Courses/Courses/AU/r-demo-course__0000/2024-01-01/README.md

 ```
 The course materials are all placed inside the top-level folder `classes`, separated into a folder for each class.

-Whenever a user (/student) starts an instance of this course, all files in currently present in the folder corresponding to the selected class / course module is downloaded from the external repo and made available in the user's container.
+Whenever a user (/student) starts an instance of this course, all files currently present in the folder, corresponding to the selected class / course module, is downloaded from the external repo and made available in the user's container.

+## Creating courses

+To create a new course, utilize the python script *create-new-course.py* in the */scripts* folder.
+When inside the folder in command line, run `python create-new-course.py` to see the script's usage.

+This course was created using:

+`python create-new-course.py -n r-demo-course -c 0000 -r 2024-01-01 -b rstudio -u au`

+Similarily, you can create the course folder that will include a *Dockerfile*, used for building the image used for running containers, a start_course.sh script for launching course applications and *.yml* files for configuring options for UCloud webpage interface.

+## Building docker image

+Building a docker image with the *Dockerfile* will enable containers to run along with all installed pre-requisits needed for the course.
+For example, this course includes */renv* and */slides* folders that are coppied and added to the container's */work* folder using *COPY* command in the *Dockerfile*.

+In terminal, navigate to */scripts* and run `python build-docker-image.py` to see the script's usage.

+The image was then built using the *build-docker-image.py* script:

+`python build-docker-image.py -n r-demo-course -c 0000 -r 2024-01-01 -u au`

 ## Initialization